To get the global registry, use:

 Static method

 Returns the list of all Python modules on the PDG custom type search path and returns the list of module names.
-These are Python modules found in $HOUDINI_PDG_DIR/types
+These are Python modules found in $HOUDINI_PDG_DIR/types.

-, then only unique module names are returned even if multiple modules with the same name are found at different locations on the search path.
+If unique is set to True, then only unique module names are returned even if multiple modules with the same name are found at different locations on the search path.
 Python will only be able to import one of those modules based on which one appears first in the search path order.
-You can set unique
+You can set unique to False in order to debug such issues.

-the results are returned as absolute paths.
+If full_path is True the results are returned as absolute paths.

 moduleSkipList()